 Now he would try to control it, willing down the flush of arousal at the contact.
 She was asleep.
 So if she accidentally groped him in her sleep, and he happened to like it—

-Her hand moved again, sliding lower, fingers encircling the tip of him, then delicately tracing down his length.
+Her hand moved again, sliding lower, her fingers feather-light as they encircled the tip of him, then delicately traced down his length.
 And as he hardened completely under her touch, he realized this wasn't an accident any more.

 That was it; this was too much.

 She jumped, jerking her hand away from him and scuttling almost completely off of the bed, and when he twisted to see her face she didn't seem able to look him in the eye.
 "I . . .
 I was, I . . ."